Skip to main content

 There’s an odd parallel between the characters and the systems in which they are trapped.
 The army that James Jones wrote about was broken, and may well still be.
 But all that time he devoted to the army seemed to have gotten the better of him.
 He can’t help but love the army through its cracks, and we see that reflected in the film’s cast of characters, all of them frustratingly broken--Why can’t they just get their act together?
 But something happens as we spend 2 hours (or 900 pages) watching their hopes and dreams continually crash like ocean waves against the shoals of war, of systemic corruption, of human failing.
 We don't resent them as much as we want better for them.
 In their turmoil, we see the reflection of a world that we want to heal.

 I’ll confess I don’t have an easy answer to how to repair all the world's brokenness.
 But I might propose that we learn from our experience with a film like From Here to Eternity.
 Because we the viewers of this story have something to gain from this ritual over those living it on screen because our story doesn't end at the last reel.
 We have the agency to address our own character shortcomings and improve not only ourselves but the systems in which we live.
-As recently as this month, we're seeing the army make major structural changes to how they handle reports of sexual assault within their ranks, suggesting that maybe with enough persistence the deep-rooted change we desire is attainable.
+As recently as this month, we're seeing the army make major structural changes to how they handle reports of sexual assault within their ranks, perhaps a first step to correcting such a longstanding failure within a system dedicated to protecting.

-It's a bit of a mystery why Prewitt would give himself so completely to an army that never deserved him, but isn't it also worth wondering how the world would be if every soldier was a "hardhead" like him?
+It's a bit of a mystery why Prewitt would give himself so completely to an army that never deserved him, but at the same time you can't help but wonder: would such problems even arise in the first place if every soldier, in or out of the army, dared to be a "hardhead" like him?

 --The Professor